gluwa/ccnext-testnet-bridge-examples/bridge-offchain-worker/README.md

 ```

 > [!TIP]
 > Notice how the logs show an error failing to build the continuity proof.
 Don't be alarmed!
-That's normal
+This is due to the
-> since the Creditcoin chain will still have not attested the block in which the transaction happened,
+> fact that the Creditcoin chain still hasn' t attested to the block in which the transaction took place.
-> the worker will retry again and eventually the proof will get built and submitted!
+> The worker will keep retrying this until the proof will is succesfully built and submitted!

 Eventually, you should see a message like this one: